aman-raza/aman-raza/README.md

 # 👋 Hello there!

-I'm Aman a pre-final year student pursuing Computer Science & Engineering, a Web-developer, exploring DevOps (microservices & distributed syatems).
+I'm Aman a pre-final year student pursuing Computer Science & Engineering, a Web-developer, exploring DevOps (Microservices & Distributed systems).

 I love :blue_heart: to explore new fields & technologies, It keeps me motivated to learn more and delve deep and acquire better insights of new trends & technologies to work on.